This post originally appeared November 17, 2012, on author Kait Gamble‘s blog.

 I love the Internet.
 I think it’s the most incredible invention since the printing press, refrigeration, vaccinations, beer or chocolate.
 It’s changed life on our planet and the course of human history in about a billion ways.
 So when I sat down to write the Stellarnet Series, of course I included a futuristic version of the Internet.

-Contemporary science fiction should have more than lasers and robots, it should extrapolate from the technology that is such a huge part of our lives now — things like social media, video games and MMORPGs, virtual reality, tablets and smartphones.
+Contemporary science fiction should have more than lasers and robots, it should extrapolate from the technology that is such a huge part of our lives now — things like social media, video games, virtual reality, tablets and smartphones.

 Here’s a list of some of the tech that appears in the books Stellarnet Rebel and Stellarnet Prince.
 Some of it is already on its way to a reality near you.